devgeniem/wp-queue/README.md

 A queue consists of its name, an entry handler and some entries.
 Entries are statically typed objects holding the data.
 An entry handler is the controller called when dequeueing a single entry.
 The name is used to identify the queue, for instance, with WP-CLI.

 Queue functionalities are defined with the `\Geniem\Queue\Interfaces\QueueInterface` interface.
 You can create your own queue controller by implementing this interface.
-We provide an abstract class, `Geniem\Queue\Storage\Base`, that you can extend as a starting point.
+We provide an abstract class, `Geniem\Queue\Instance\Base`, that you can extend as a starting point.

 ### Queue creation